rarehunter/Advent-of-Code-2023/README.md

 Here are some concepts/data structures that were learned or exercised this year:
 - String manipulation
-- Dictionary (associative area, mapping)
+- Dictionary (associative arrays, mapping)
+- 2-dimensional arrays

 _Note: The input files themselves are not uploaded here as they are not licensed for reproduction or distribution._